TritonVM/triton-vm/specification/isa.md

 Hence, from the perspective of the program, it just non-deterministically guesses the correct value of `a` in a moment of divine clarity.

-Looking at the entire system, consisting of the VM, the program, and all inputs – both public and secret – execution _is_ deterministic: the value of `a` was supplied as a secret input.
+Looking at the entire system, consisting of the VM, the program, and all inputs – both public and secret – execution _is_ deterministic: the value `a` was supplied as a secret input.

 ### Control Flow